Success Bank: Description

 The sandbank extends about 8 km from the coast in a west and north-west direction, and is up to 1 km wide.
 It covers an area of 1205 ha.
-Two approximately 15 m man-made shipping channels, built for the Fremantle Port Authority to carry cargo and other deep water ships to and from Gage Roads through to Cockburn Sound, divide the sandbar.
+Two approximately 15 m man-made shipping channels, built for Fremantle Ports to carry cargo and other deep water ships to and from Gage Roads through to Cockburn Sound, divide the sandbar.
 The name is Success Channel.

 Success Bank is covered extensively with the seagrasses Posidonia and Amphibolis griffithii.

 Parmelia Bank is a slightly smaller bank and runs approximately parallel to Success Bank, about 3 km further south extending from Woodman Point, almost to Carnac Island.

 Origin

 The Success and Parmelia Banks were formed during the Holocene, more than 10,000 years ago, through the deposition of sediment which had been eroded from the Rottnest Shelf and the Garden Island Ridge.
 Success Bank was formed in the lee of Mewstone Rocks while Parmelia Bank was formed in lee of Carnac Island.